How do our bodies make and use energy?

 - Parfaits, chia puddings, bircher muesli or hard boiled eggs can all be prepped the night before for instant gratification in the morning.

 - Smoothie bags are another great way to have everything you need ready to go.
 Put the non-liquid ingredients in a ziplock bag or freezer proof container.
 Make a whole bunch up at once, keep in the freezer and just pick one in the morning to tip in to the blender.
 Add liquid and you’re done.

 Need more help working out what food works for you and what doesn’t?

 Maybe you feel like there’s something else going on, even if you’ve been told that your blood tests are ‘normal’ or ‘fine’ for a Mum.

-I love helping Mums like you go from feeling tired, irritable, and anxious, to calm, in control, less stressed and more energetic.
+I love helping Mums just like you go from feeling tired, irritable, and anxious, to calm, in control, less stressed and more energetic.
 How do I do this?
-By helping you address the root cause and understand what foods your body thrives on, so you can master those chaotic mood swings, changing hormones and waistline, to make it to menopause without it ruining your life.
-To find out if you’re a good candidate for my program, and apply for a spot, please find a time that suits you for a free discovery call HERE.
+By helping you address the root cause and understand what foods your body thrives on – that way, you can master those chaotic mood swings, changing hormones and waistline, and make it to menopause without it ruining your life.

 Book in for a free discovery call today, and we can explore how you can feel energised again.